This section provides the answers to many common questions. Please select the section you are interested in below, or from the general topics above .

 Do I pay VAT?

 The standard rate of VAT is 20%.
-For a household, there is a special reduced rate
+For a household, there is in certain circumstances a special reduced rate

 01292 591 000